-This data is inclusive of funding to Indigenous Peoples in Canada and the United States, specifically Native Americans, Alaska Natives, Native Hawaiians, First Nations, Inuit, and Métis as well as grants referring broadly to Indigenous Peoples across the globe.
+These data are inclusive of funding to Indigenous Peoples in Canada and the United States, specifically Native Americans, Alaska Natives, Native Hawaiians, First Nations, Inuit, and Métis as well as grants referring broadly to Indigenous Peoples across the globe.
 This report also includes funding to Aboriginal and Torres Strait Islanders in Australia, though a lower number; only 46 Australian funders are represented in Candid's data.
-In terms of regions most funding is concentrated in a few specific subject areas or sectors and heavily concentrated on Non-Indigenous Organizations.
+In terms of regions most funding is concentrated in a few specific subject areas or sectors and is heavily concentrated in Non-Indigenous Organizations.
 Of the \$4.5 billion (0.6%), Indigenous Governments and Autonomous Regions and Indigenous Peoples Organizations received \$1.5 billion (0.3%) of the global giving.
-Our analysis reveals the constraints within funding opportunities for recipients that restrict the scope of supported programs and organizations in the region.
+Our analysis reveals that funding opportunities are constrained and that this restricts the scope of supported programs and organizations in the region.
 This limitation may hinder the growth of areas that do not align with funders' priorities.